ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. figure:: ../screenshots/admin_community_organisations_update_properties.PNG
   :align: center
-  :scale: 70%

 Configured properties can be simple texts, secret values (e.g. passwords) or files for which, if supplied by you, you will also see a help tooltip to understand their meaning.
 Such properties can be managed as follows:

-* For texts the current value is presented in an editable text field.
+* For texts the current value is presented in an editable text field or dropdown select (in case of preset values).
 * For files the **Upload** button is used to select a new file, whereas if one is already set you can download it by clicking on its link, or delete it by clicking **Remove**.
 * For secrets a read-only text field indicates whether a value is currently set, whereas to provide a new value you